skpref/skpref/README.rst

 a ChoiceTask and a ClassificationReducer.
 Between these the interface covers Pairwise Comparisons, Discrete Choice and reductions from both of those to classification problems, and also a reduction from Discrete Choice to Pairwise Comparisons.

-We justify asking end users to learn how to use the task based interface with the following:
+Although this architecture requires users to familiarise themselves with the task-based interface, doing so has a number of significant gains:

 * It saves time and energy compared to having to merge normalised tables together into denormalised tables.
-In the future, we believe it should be possible to create computational efficiencies from using normalised tables, so we designed an an interface that allows for this already.
+In the future, we believe it should be possible to create computational efficiencies from using normalised tables, so we designed an interface that would seamlessly allow this integration.
 * It allows reduction and aggregation to happen in the back-end of the code, rather than putting the onus on the user to create data transformations that may not be trivial.